Zoning Map Change

 Note: Please email copies of your application and affidavit to PlanAdmin@milwaukee.gov.

-You may mail the original documents and fee to:
+You may mail the original documents to:

 Dept. of City Development - Planning Administration